devkodama/PACS-Assistant/README.md

 On home workstations, PACS Assistant can connect to the VPN and start EI, Powerscribe, and Epic with minimal supervision.
 To begin, click on the **Power** button, wait a few seconds, and enter a one time passcode from the Authenticate app on your mobile phone.
 The rest happens automatically.

-On hospital workstations, PACS Assistant can start EI, Powerscribe, and Epic, but you will have to enter your password each time you start PACS Assistant.
-Your password is not stored for security reasons.
+On hospital workstations, PACS Assistant can start EI, Powerscribe, and Epic.
+You will have to enter your password each time you run PACS Assistant.
+For security reasons, your password is not stored after PACS Assistamt is closed.

 ## Window management

-[nb current version is buggy, desktops don't always restore.]
+[nb current version is buggy, desktops don't restore properly.]

 PACS Assistant can remember your window layout and restore windows to the same positions when PACS starts up.
 In PACS Assistant, go to the Window Manager tab.
 Arrange your EI, PowerScribe, Epic, and Epic Chat windows as you like.
 Then click Remember window positions.